 Cold sores are characterised by the appearance of blisters or lesions on the lips and mouth.
 Again, when someone contracts HSV-1 or HSV-2 for the first time, the virus will go into remission after the initial infection period and lie dormant.
 However, the virus remains in the body, and may reactivate at a later time and lead to a recurrence of symptoms.
 Antiviral medications such as Zovirax cannot rid the body of the virus completely, but can help to limit it and prevent the escalation of symptoms.

 Parasites can also cause infections in various parts of the body.
 Threadworms can affect the anus; and trichomoniasis is caused by a parasite called trichomonas vaginalis, which infects the genital tract.

 Other types of infections may be bacterial in nature.
 For example, STIs such as gonorrhoea, chlamydia and syphilis are caused by different types of bacteria.
-Bacteria can also be responsible for urinary tract infections, eye infections (bacterial conjunctivitis), ear and nasal infections, and bacterial vaginosis.
+Bacteria can also be responsible for urinary tract infections, eye infections (bacterial conjunctivitis), ear and nasal infections.